OrbicCode/Portfolio/portfolio/Plan+Ideas.md

 - add a random colour selection on hover of skill items

 - add linear-gradients before and after the background images if static

+- add font awesome to readmore

+- check if my semantic HTML is ok